Sir Henry Bessemer - Britain's Greatest Inventor or IP thief?

 Sir Henry Bessemer is renowned for inventing the Bessemer process, the world's first mass production system for producing high-quality carbon steel.
+Charles Murray ranks the Bessemer process in the all-time top 10 human achievements.
 Greater production efficiency led to lower steel prices.
 Affordable high-quality steel facilitated the construction of countless railways, bridges, buildings and ships that would otherwise have been unviable.
 It transformed the design, performance and durability of vehicles, munitions and consumer appliances.
 Understandably then, Bessemer is widely regarded as one of Britain's greatest inventors.
 We investigate whether his reputation is deserved, then go on a tour of the places he lived and worked.

 The Bessemer process

 Bessemer's process, in case anyone does not know, was to blow cold air through molten pig iron to separate and remove appropriate amounts of silicon and carbon impurities, thereby leaving carbon steel.
 It has no external heat source.
 Somewhat counter-intuitively, the cold air heats rather than cools the pig iron, because it creates exothermic chemical reactions.

 The carbon floats away as carbon monoxide.
 The silicon is converted into silicon dioxide which floats on liquid steel allowing its easy removal.
 The chemical reaction generates enough heat to be self-sustaining.
 It can get pretty violent.
 William Kelly referred to it as 'air-boiling', because the reaction makes the metal roil, as if boiling.
 Bessemer said it was like a volcano, shooting molten slag up the ceiling in a sheet of white flame.